 We didn’t have a lot of time our first day, so we explored the area around Rockefeller Center, gawked at the people taking happy photos around Trump Tower, and had a very brief look at Times Square.

 At some point we ducked into the Hard Rock Cafe for the air conditioning, where I found this gem:

-We spent the morning of our second day walking around Manhattan, the High Line:
+We spent the morning of our second day walking around Manhattan, the High Line, and the Financial District.

 Around Noon, we took the ferry to Staten Island just to eat at Enoteca Maria.
 This restaurant’s claim to fame is inviting nonnas (grandmas) from around the world to cook dinner in their kitchen.
 We went there for lunch, so there was nary a nonna in sight, but the food was still exceptional; easily, the best meal we had during this entire mini-vacation.

 We took the ferry back to NYC right after lunch, and then walked over the bridge into Brooklyn.

 What I think really surprised me most about NYC and Brooklyn, besides the stifling subway stations, was how early breweries closed.
 We have a lot of breweries and brewpubs in Michigan, and most of them stay open as late as any bar.
 I’m grateful we made it in time to try out the Brooklyn Brewery, but I was pretty bummed to not have the time to visit the Bronx Brewery, which is only open until 8PM at the latest.

 Our third day was pretty busy; we went to Grand Central Terminal, both the Chelsea and Brooklyn locations of the Artists and Fleas market, Smorgasburg, and managed to fit in time for my two main New York food goals: cheesecake and pizza.
 The cheesecake was from Eileen’s Special Cheesecake, and it has truly earned every single one of its positive reviews; it’s creamy, delicious, and the fruit topping is fresh and vibrant.